-Since it was invented in 1910, Gantt Chart had undergone several crucial changes but still holds its position as project managers’ instrument of choice for illustrating the project schedule.
-Gantt Chart is one of Epicflow’s most used features, with its help you always know which tasks need to be taken care of at any point in time, who needs to work on these tasks, and what conditions need to be met to complete these tasks.
+Since 1910, when Gantt Chart was invented, it has undergone several crucial changes and still holds its position as project managers’ instrument of choice for illustrating the project schedule.
+Gantt Chart is one of Epicflow’s most used features.
+With its help you always know what tasks need to be taken care of at any point in time, who needs to work on these tasks, and what conditions need to be met to complete these tasks.

 Interactive Gantt Chart